Iran–Israel proxy conflict: Palestinian Islamic Jihad

 Iran is a major financial supporter of the Islamic Jihad Movement in Palestine (PIJ).
 Following the Israeli and Egyptian squeeze on Hamas in early 2014, PIJ has seen its power steadily increase with the backing of funds from Iran.
 Its financial backing is believed to also come from Syria.

 Iraq

 The 2003 invasion of Iraq unintentionally allowed Iran to strengthen its influence by gaining political influence and establishing loyal militias within Iraq.
 Asa'ib Ahl al-Haq and Harakat Hezbollah al-Nujaba are militias in Iraq backed by Iran.

 Yemen

 Iran has supplied weapons to the Shia Houthi movement in Yemen known as "Ansar Allah".
 Houthis control of Al Hudaydah's port and Sanaa solved the Quds Force's logistics for delivering weapons into Yemen.
 By 2012, the IRGC's Weapons Transfer Unit (Unit 190), under the leadership of Brigadier Generals Behnam Shahariyari and Sayyed Jabar Hosseini, began seeking methods to smuggle weapons into Yemen.
 The IRGC set up an "air bridge," initially operating two flights per day.
 Later, an Iranian fleet began transporting military supplies to the Hudaydah Port.

+Harakat Ashab al-Yamin al-Islamia

+Harakat Ashab al-Yamin al-Islamia (حركة أصحاب اليمين الإسلامية), commonly known as Ashab al-Yamin or HAYI, is a pro-Iranian Islamist group that has taken credit for attacks against Jewish schools, synagogues and charities in Europe, as well as American, Israeli and Iranian opposition targets, since March 2026.
+The group's activities have primarily focused on attacks on London's Jewish community, with additional attacks across Europe.
+The group is believed to be a front group for the Islamic Revolutionary Guard Corps.
+Analysts have questioned the group's authenticity and posited it may be a fictitious group created by Iran to take credit for attacks orchestrated by Iranian intelligence or for outsourcing actions commercially.